AndreP76/ScriptCollecion/README.md

 ### makeFolders.bat
 This script creates folders according to a list, defined in a folders.txt file in the same folder this script is run on.
 It reads the file and creates a folder for each line in the file.

+### IndexOn
+This script sets the "Allow this file to have contents indexed" advanced property on all files in a folder and it's subfolders.

+### IndexOff
+This script clears the "Allow this file to have contents indexed" advanced property on all files in a folder and it's subfolders.